-Center for Environmental Justice & Sustainability 2015-2016 Fellowship Final Report Brian P. McCullough, Ph.D.
+Center for Environmental Justice & Sustainability 2015-2016 Fellowship Mid-Term Update Brian P. McCullough, Ph.D.

 The sport 'product' is an emotional experience that perishes as quickly as spectators consume it.
-To create this experience there are a considerable amount of orchestrated behaviors on part of the sport organization during the production of the game contributing to the overall environmental impact as identified in the NHL Sustainability Report (2014).
+Creating this experience requires a considerable amount of orchestrated behaviors on part of the sport organization during the production of the game, contributing to the overall environmental impact as identified in the NHL Sustainability Report (2014).
 Currently, sport spectator impacts are not fully considered in the sport organization's environmental impact.
-The challenge remains for sport organizations to assess the contribution of spectators on the organization's environmental impact and then develop strategies to modify behaviors (e.g., transportation, pre/post game activities).
+The challenge remains for sport organizations to assess the contribution of spectators on the organization's environmental impact and then develop strategies to modify behaviors (e.g., transportation, pre/post game activities, etc.).
 Thus, the objective of this project is to create a means for sport organizations to collect data to identify and understand the environmental impact of spectator behaviors using the ISO 14040 Life Cycle Assessment guidelines.
 Thus far, the fellowship and this line of inquiry has resulted in several baseline efforts to establish the foundation to establish this line of inquiry.
 As a result, I have submitted the following academic products.

-Two academic presentations, one has been presented and the other will be presented later this summer:
+Two academic presentations, one has been accepted and the other is currently under review:

 - McCullough, B. P. (2016, June).
 Outlining a Methodology to Determine a Sport Spectator's Environmental Footprint Using Life Cycle Analysis.
-A paper presented at the North American Society for Sport Management Conference, Orlando, FL. - McCullough, B. P. (2016, August).
+A paper to be presented at the North American Society for Sport Management Conference, Orlando, FL. - McCullough, B. P. (under review).
 Social and Environmental Justice Consequences of the Limited Scope of Environmental Impacts in Sport.
 A paper to be presented at the Just Sustainability Conference, Seattle, WA.